-Quality instruction and instructional leadership are at the heart of the district's achievement efforts.
-To ensure this, the Educational Services department engages teachers, administrators and other personnel in ongoing professional development focused on improving teaching and learning.
-Training is provided to principals and other administrators to improve their ability to provide strong instructional leadership and guide teaching and learning at school sites.
-The principals, in turn, provide support to teachers through staff conferences, opportunities for collaborative study and planning, and individual coaching based on ongoing classroom observations.
-Teachers and other staff are provided with both on and off-site professional development in all standards based curriculum content areas.
-Beyond the content areas, professional development is provided in English Language Development, differentiated instruction and educational technology.
-In addition, training is made available in classroom management and the effective use of assessment data and teacher data teams in meeting the needs of all students.
-A primary goal of the professional development program is ensuring that all students are served by skilled, highly qualified teachers and that teachers are supported by strong, knowledgeable instructional leaders.
-The Crespi ILT has taken on Claim and Evidence as an academic focus for the 2017-2018 school year.
-The ILT also has developed Professional Learning Communities (PLCs) at Crespi.
-These are groups of teachers who work together throughout the year toward a common instructional goal.
-The four PLCs are geared toward Classroom Management, Technology Integration, Strategies for Teaching English Language Learners, and Project-Based Learning respectively.
+Quality instruction and leadership are at the heart of the district's achievement efforts.
+To ensure this, the Academic Support Division engages teachers, administrators and other personnel in ongoing professional development focused on improving teaching and learning.
+Trainings are also provided to administrators to enable them to provide strong instructional leadership and guide teaching and learning at school sites.
+The principal in turn, provides support to teachers through collaborative planning and coaching based on ongoing classroom observations.
+Teachers are provided with both on and off-site professional development in standards based curriculum content areas.
+The principal is extremely supportive of professional development for teachers within and outside of our focus areas.